Alex Sigal

-Alex Sigal is a South Africa–based virologist at the Africa Health Research Institute (AHRI) in Durban, South Africa, Max Plank Institute for Infection Biology in Berlin, and University of KwaZulu-Natal in Durban.
-His work concentrates on evolution and persistence of the SARS-CoV-2 virus.
-His laboratory was the first to isolate the live B.1.351 (Beta) variant of SARS-CoV-2 first detected in South Africa.
+Alex Sigal (born 1970) is a South Africa–based virologist at the Africa Health Research Institute in Durban, South Africa, the University of KwaZulu-Natal in Durban, and the Hebrew University of Jerusalem.
+His work concentrates on emerging viruses.
+His laboratory was the first to isolate the live Omicron BA sub variant and the live Beta variant of SARS-CoV-2 first detected in South Africa.
 Sigal’s laboratory was also the first to report results on the ability of the Omicron variant to escape antibody neutralization in individuals who had two doses of the Pfizer BNT162b2 vaccine as well as from previous infections, with results also suggesting that vaccination combined with a booster or previous infection can offer protection from symptomatic infection with Omicron.

 Education

 Sigal earned his bachelor's degree from the University of Toronto, Master's degree from the Weizmann Institute of Science, and PhD in Systems Biology from the Weizmann Institute of Science under the supervision of Uri Alon.